bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

 I would say that semantic HTML is HTML elements that give meaning to a web page, not just presentation.
-Example <p> tag means paragraph.
+Example "p" tag means paragraph.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.